Is There a Dimmer Outlook Ahead for Digital Brands Group Inc. (DBGI)?

 DBGI’s Market Performance

-DBGI stocks went up by 21.56% for the week, with a monthly drop of -35.05% and a quarterly performance of -73.34%, while its annual performance rate touched -96.86%.
-The volatility ratio for the week stands at 14.83% while the volatility levels for the past 30 days are set at 11.65% for Digital Brands Group Inc. The simple moving average for the period of the last 20 days is -12.51% for DBGI stocks with a simple moving average of -90.61% for the last 200 days.
+DBGI stocks went up by 29.06% for the week, with a monthly jump of 7.48% and a quarterly performance of -27.82%, while its annual performance rate touched -95.45%.
+The volatility ratio for the week stands at 12.71% while the volatility levels for the past 30 days are set at 11.49% for Digital Brands Group Inc. The simple moving average for the period of the last 20 days is 22.76% for DBGI stocks with a simple moving average of -87.22% for the last 200 days.